ak-abhishek/Ed-Chatbot/README.md

 ### "mettle.py" is the server code processing all the data and performing all the textual operations, and then writing the data back to firebase database.

 ### The job of "pythonclient.py" is to take the message from "firebase2.js" which in turn is notified by firebase and  to hand over the code to "mettle.py" i.e. server.

+### Sentiment Analysis, Semantic Analysis and Context Sensitive Object Identification is important feature of the project